MicrosoftDocs/power-platform/power-virtual-agents/configuration-add-skills.md

 1. Enter the URL to the Skill manifest.
 A Skill's manifest contains vital information that your bot will need to trigger actions within a Skill.

 1. Select **Next** to begin the [validation process](#validation-performed-during-registering-a-skill).
-If successful, your Skill is added to your bot.
+When successful, your Skill is added to your bot.
 You can now [use this Skill in your topics](advanced-use-skills.md).

 ## Compliance considerations
 To protect user's privacy, we restrict users from adding Skills that are deployed outside of the signed-in user's Azure tenant.
 However, your bot may send customer information to a Skill if your Skill and bot are deployed in different regions.

 ### Validation performed during registering a Skill

 A series of validation checks are made against the URL.
-The checks are described as follows - the failure of these checks may result in an error message as described in this table.
+The checks are described as follows.
+The failure of these checks may result in an error message as described in this table.

 Validation step|Error message|Description or mitigation
 ---|---|---